 When you look at SDGs, some of them are probably more “technology oriented” than others.
 For example, I find it more straightforward to see how technological innovations can help with SDG 6, “Clean Water and Sanitation”.
 By contrast, for SDG 16, “Peace, Justice, and Strong Institutions”, I find it a lot more difficult to see how technology could help.
 So in this post I decided to focus on some (not all) of the more “technological” SDGs:

-How can you track technological innovations (R&D, companies, etc.) that support UN SDGs?
+How can you track technological innovations that support UN Sustainable Development Goals?

 Mergeflow has a tool for that: Weekly360s.
 Weekly360s are machine-generated, weekly email update reports.
 They tell you what happened over the past week in relevant venture fundings, market estimates, R&D, and news & blogs.